lakeplacid/cloudnative/tutorial_web.md

 2. Change your active target to the executable:

 	Next, open your project in Xcode and make sure that your active target is the executable.
-You can hold down the option key while clicking the drop down menu to select the desired active executable.
+You can hold down the option key and click the drop-down menu to select the desired active executable.

 3. Press **run**.